RicoJia/ricojia.github.io/_posts/2026/2026-04-14-YOLO Reviews.markdown

 p13 = maxpool(x, kernel_size=13, stride=1, padding=6) # [B, 512, 13, 13]
 ```

-Then you concatenate them together:
+Then concatenate them:
 ```
 y = concat([x, p5, p9, p13], dim="channels")
 y.shape = [B, 2048, 13, 13]
 ```

-Usually, people would do a `1x1` convolution to mix / compress the out tensor
+Usually, a `1x1` convolution is applied to mix/compress the output tensor.

-An SPP always appear at the end of the backbone or at the start of a neck.
-Why?
-Because if placed earlier, SPP would aggregate low-level textures rather than high level textures, and it could be more expensive,.
-The end of the backbone usually outputs smaller and richer feature maps.
-SPP is cheaper and could encode more meaningful object level patterns
+SPP is typically placed at the end of the backbone or the start of the neck.
+If placed too early, it aggregates mostly low-level texture patterns and is more expensive.
+Late backbone features are smaller and semantically richer, so SPP is both cheaper and more meaningful there.

-## YOLO V5 (June 2020)
+## YOLOv5 (June 2020)

-[Code](https://github.com/ultralytics/yolov5) Same project as YOLO V8, and YOLO V11
+[Code](https://github.com/ultralytics/yolov5) (same Ultralytics ecosystem as YOLOv8 and YOLO11)

 Architecturally, YOLOv5 is closer to the YOLOv3/YOLOv4 generation than to YOLOv8: it uses a PyTorch implementation with a CSP-style backbone/neck and anchor-based detection, while YOLOv8 later introduced an anchor-free split Ultralytics head.
 YOLOv5’s popularity came from its practical tooling: **PyTorch implementation, clean training pipeline, pretrained model zoo, test-time augmentation, model ensembling, and easy export to deployment formats such as ONNX, CoreML, TensorRT, and TFLite**

 Training on your own data is an iterative loop: collect and label data, train, deploy, inspect failures/edge cases, add more examples, and retrain.

 1. Collect images, label objects with bounding boxes
 2. Organize the dataset into YOLO format, create a dataset YAML file listing train/validation
 3. Image paths and class names, then run YOLOv5’s `train.py` using a pretrained checkpoint such as `yolov5s.pt`
 4. After training, the best model is saved as something like `runs/train/exp/weights/best.pt`; you can validate it, run inference on new images, then export that trained checkpoint to a deployment format.

-#### SPPF (Spatial Pyramid Pooling - Fast), An Approximation to SPP
+#### SPPF (Spatial Pyramid Pooling - Fast): An Approximation to SPP

 Instead of